The Asset Management Review: United Arab Emirates

 Within the UAE, Dubai has become the epicentre of financial services transactions and innovation in the asset management sector in the Gulf Cooperation Council (GCC) and greater Middle East region, surpassing Beirut, Bahrain, Kuwait and Riyadh.
 Abu Dhabi, the country's capital, is known for its more conservative and patient investment strategy, and is home to some of the world's largest and most prominent sovereign wealth funds.

 During the last global financial crisis, Dubai, with a focus on financial transactions, was particularly hard hit, resulting in a near-default on its debt payments and a subsequent bailout from Abu Dhabi.
 Many predicted the financial crisis would be the end of Dubai, and would result in a transformative change to Dubai's free-spending and 'casino-like' culture.
 However, following certain significant restructurings and policy changes, Dubai entered a period of sustainable growth, with significant projects in the tourism and real estate sectors.
-These sectors have been hard hit by the covid-19 pandemic, and 2020 has been a difficult year for the Emirate; however, with swift and strong leadership, Dubai was one of the first countries to emerge and reopen international travel, which the authorities and investors hope will be a boon to the economy.
+These sectors have been hard hit by the covid-19 pandemic, and 2020 was a difficult year for the Emirate; however, with swift and strong leadership, Dubai was one of the first countries to emerge and reopen international travel, which the authorities and investors hope will be a boon to the economy.

 Abu Dhabi weathered the last global financial crisis by implementing a patient economic vision, buoyed by high oil prices.
 This approach resulted in four straight years of double-digit fiscal surpluses in the lead-up to 2015, which in turn led to massive budgets for the government to invest in mega-projects, and to focus on important sectors of the economy such as healthcare and education.
 With an economy predominantly based on oil and related hydrocarbon revenues, the recent slump in oil prices has drastically reduced revenues for Abu Dhabi, which appears to be entering a stage of economic transition toward a more sustainable and diversified economy highlighted in Abu Dhabi Vision 2030.

-The slump in oil prices has taken a considerable bite out of the total market capitalisation, as many of the companies listed on the stock exchanges in the UAE (NASDAQ Dubai, the Dubai Financial Market (DFM) and the Abu Dhabi Securities Exchange (ADX)) derive substantial revenues from oil production and related-energy industries.
+The slump in oil prices took a considerable bite out of the total market capitalisation, as many of the companies listed on the stock exchanges in the UAE (NASDAQ Dubai, the Dubai Financial Market (DFM) and the Abu Dhabi Securities Exchange (ADX)) derive substantial revenues from oil production and related-energy industries.
 Stock exchanges in the UAE have recorded lower net profits.

 In 2017, ADX underperformed targets by 3.3 per cent.
 Although the total traded volume of stocks on ADX dropped 26 per cent in 2018, the performance of First Abu Dhabi Bank (which comprises just below one-third of the index, in value terms) was strong enough to provide an overall boost to the market.
 The ADX index finished 2018 10.7 per cent higher.
 Dubai's stock market ended 2018 with a 25 per cent annual loss, the worst year since the last global financial crisis a decade ago, as the real estate and tourism sectors struggled.
 Dubai was able to rebound in 2019 to post gains of 9.3 per cent.
 Despite the announcement of a stimulus package to boost Abu Dhabi's economy in late 2018, its market witnessed only a slight growth of 3.3 per cent in 2019.
+The UAE bourses have since struggled to attain significant growth, although there is renewed hope since the recent listing of Al Yah Satellite Communications (Yahsat), a unit of Mubadala Investment Company on the Abu Dhabi Securities Exchange.
+The listing is the first major IPO on the Abu Dhabi bourse since Abu Dhabi National Oil Company Distribution listed 10 per cent of its shares in 2017 with further IPOs expected.
+Mubadala is reportedly considering an IPO of Emirates Global Aluminum PJSC while Abu Dhabi National Oil Company seeks the same for its drilling business and fertiliser joint venture.

 To create additional income to cover the decrease in oil revenues, the government implemented value-added tax (VAT).
-The International Monetary Fund has hailed this decision, which it believes will strengthen the country's fiscal position.
+The International Monetary Fund hailed this decision, which it believes will strengthen the country's fiscal position.
 There have long been rumours that the government would impose corporate income taxes on onshore companies as well.
 However, it is not expected that taxes would be imposed on companies operating in a free zone in the UAE, where most funds and investment managers are domiciled.
 Accordingly, it is not expected that the proposed taxes will have a substantial negative impact on the asset management industry in the UAE.

 General introduction to the regulatory framework